WELL for Life

 We will develop and test new interventions designed to promote health and wellbeing for individuals and communities.

 We will gather biosamples from participants in China and Taiwan to determine if there are any genetic predictors associated with wellbeing.

 Collectively, SPRC faculty and investigators have been instrumental in setting national and international standards for community-based interventions aimed at improving diet, reducing smoking, increasing physical activity, and reducing the risks of cancer and cardiovascular disease.
 To achieve decisive impact that will change the global wellness landscape, SPRC has developed a bold initiative — WELL for Life.

-WELL for Life is a cooperative effort comprising: world-renowned researchers from the Stanford Prevention Research Center, a team of dedicated WELL staff, an eminent Advisory Board, collaborative community partners and engaged citizen scienctists – all of whom are working together to build the scientific evidence about wellbeing so that we can improve the health and quality of life of people all around the world.
-Our approach includes measuring factors that affect wellbeing through carefully constructed surveys, interventions designed to improve wellbeing and gathering biosamples to determine genetic predictors of wellbeing.
+WELL for Life is a cooperative initiative comprising: world-renowned researchers, dedicated staff and Advisory Board, collaborative community partners and engaged citizen scienctists – working together to build the science of well-being to improve the quality of life of people around the world.
+We do this by measuring factors that influence well-being through surveys, interventions and biosamples.
 It’s a very exciting study – join us!

 Featured on the Redesigning Wellness podcast with Jen Arnold